KENT W. SLAUGHTER, 1LT, USAF

 From researcher Kathy Franz:

-Kent was the first Black to receive a congressional appointment to the Naval Academy.
+Kent was the first Black person to receive a congressional appointment to the Naval Academy.
 He was appointed by Congressman Robert Tripp Ross of New York’s 5th Congressional District (Queens).

 He graduated from Our Lady of Sorrows School, Corona, and Brooklyn Technical High School.
 After graduation from the Naval Academy, he went to Ellington Air Force Base, Houston, Texas.

 His father Henry was a lawyer and a referee for the State Workmen’s Compensation Board.
-His mother Bernice was a member of Local School Board 48 (covering Flushing, Hillcrest and Corona.)
+His mother Bernice was a member of Local School Board 48 (covering Flushing, Hillcrest and Corona).
 Sister Carol, brother Anton.

 Kent is buried in New York.